The Sabbath Collection

-The Sabbath Collection is a compilation album released in 1985 by the heavy metal band Black Sabbath.
+The Sabbath Collection is a compilation album released in 1985 by the English heavy metal band Black Sabbath.
 The album was released without the consent of the band, and is therefore considered "unofficial".
 There are some mistakes with the track listing; "Sleeping Village" and "Warning"'s track length listings were inverted, giving Sleeping Village a length of 10:47 and Warning a length of 3:30.
-There is also a misspelling of "Sabbra Cadabra", indicating the person who wrote the album info was dyslexic, or impaired.
+There is also a misspelling of "Sabbra Cadabra".